abgit/myfw/README.md

 i18n
 ----
-Internationalization support is handle on php logic and template side. myfw uses php built-in gettext to handle translation with two functions `_` and `_n` both on php and tpl side.
-The main goal is to have a standard way in both sides compatible with PoEdit strings extration.
+Internationalization support is handle on php logic and template side. myfw uses php built-in gettext to handle translation with two functions `_` and `_n` both on php and template side.

+The main goal is to:

+* have a standard way in both php and template environments;
+* be compatible with PoEdit strings extration.

 **php examples**